Monotron: Monotron Duo

-The Monotron Duo was announced in November 2011.
-It was exhibited at the NAMM show.
-It shares the same base design as the original Monotron but is instead coloured blue.
-Like other models, the Monotron Duo has a ribbon controller (with a range of one octave).
-The ribbon controller has four playing modes: chromatic, major, minor and unquantised.
+The Monotron Duo was announced alongside the Monotron Delay in 2011, and was also exhibited at the 2012 NAMM Show.

+The Duo shares the same cosmetic design as the original Monotron but is instead coloured blue, with a yellow highlight.
+Like other Monotron models, the Monotron Duo has a ribbon controller (with a range of one octave).
+The ribbon controller has four playing modes: chromatic, major, minor (natural) and unquantised.
 Monotron Duo has an automatic tuning system to ensure tuning stability.